 - Enable people to benefit from better paid, local jobs.

 - Develop our A50 / A500 and A38 strategic corridors to enable businesses in Staffordshire to innovate and grow, as part of the wider West Midlands Region.

-Our Economic Strategy sets out further those priorities that we will focus on in the coming months and years to deliver the ambitions set out within our Strategic Plan.
-The pandemic has shown that it is impossible to foresee everything that may happen in the future, and we therefore need to ensure that we remain agile and able to respond to challenges and opportunities as they arise.
+Our Economic Strategy further sets out those priorities that we will focus on in the coming months and years to deliver the ambitions set out within our Strategic Plan.
+Global events, including the pandemic and invasion of Ukraine, have shown that it is impossible to foresee everything that may happen in the future, and we therefore need to ensure that we remain agile and able to respond to challenges and opportunities as they arise.